GGC-DSA/dsa-website/instructors.md

     content: >-
       *Instructor, Spring 2021*

-      Dr. Kamal Kakish a chief technologist with more than 25 years of experience in IT strategic planning and leadership.
+      Dr. Kamal Kakish is a chief technologist with more than 25 years of experience in IT strategic planning and leadership.
     actions:
       - label: Contact
         url: https://www.ggc.edu/about-ggc/directory/kamal-kakish